 Grace Note: If you find something great for a relative, friend, or coworker, go ahead and buy it.
 Then wait and give it at a time when a gift in return isn’t expected!
 Save it for a birthday or anniversary, or make it an I’m-thinking-about-you-today gift that you give in a few months.

-5. What to Do When You Unexpectedly Receive a Christmas Gift from Someone Who Agreed Not to Give You a Present
+What to Say When You Unexpectedly Receive a Christmas Gift from Someone Who Agreed Not to Give You a Present

 Now you’re free to drop the subject.